CS435 Class Project

 - If the user is required to type, incoming information must not disturb the typing

 - Client must support the full Lurk protocol.
 Any server following that protocol should be able to communicate with your client.
 You should be able to use your own client during in-class server testing to connect to any game server.
+Your client does not have to support extensions.

 - Must support the full Lurk protocol.
 All message must work as expected.
 The only exceptions here are that pvp fights can be disallowed on the server (but appropriate error messages should be sent if these are attempted).

-- Must support multiple clients at once
+- Must support multiple clients at once, which will interact with each other

 - Map must have at least 10 rooms